LisaHJung/O4B/README.md

 **Pay attention to info highlighted in orange as we will be using the OTel processors to remove them in the next section.**

+**Tags section**

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cfd56101-3f5f-4dbf-8371-5a7cc1dfc693" />

+**Process section**

 <img width="1904" alt="image" src="https://github.com/user-attachments/assets/4a20c1e5-9ef0-446e-91e7-69f49e24def6" />

 ## Add more processors to the OTel configuration to enrich and process the data

 **[Original OTel collector configuration](https://github.com/LisaHJung/O4B/blob/original-setup/otel/otel-collector-config.yaml)**

-In the previous section, the following OTel collector configuration was used to:
+In the original configuration, the OTel collector was configured to use the:
-- collect traces from the app
+- `otlp` receiver to receive traces from the app
-- apply the `Resource` processor to add the service name "demo" to the traces
+- `resource` processor to add the "demo" service name to the traces
+- `debug` exporter to print the traces being received by the collector
-- export the traces to the Jaeger backend
+- `otlp/jaeger` exporter to send the traces to Jaeger for storage and visualization.

 <img width="661" alt="image" src="https://github.com/user-attachments/assets/66d6a4e6-e1cc-4190-9b62-2bff6be3157d" />

 **[New OTel collector configuration](https://github.com/LisaHJung/O4B/blob/post-processing/otel/otel-collector-config.yaml)**

-In the new configuration, we add the following processors to process the traces
+In the new configuration, we add the following processors to the original configuration to process the traces even further
-- memory-delimiter
+- `memory-delimiter` processor prevents the collector from using too much memory by slowing down or dropping data when needed.
-- resource
+- `resource` processor modifies resource attributes
-- attributes
+- `attributes` processor modifies or removes/adds attributes on spans
-- batch

-The processed traces are sent to the Jaeger backend for storage and visualized using its UI.
+- `batch` processor batches spans to reduce network overhead

+Both `memory-delimiter` and `batch` processors are recommended in all production set up.

 <img width="645" alt="image" src="https://github.com/user-attachments/assets/2938a98f-ff30-4c30-a9e9-da6563fb8527" />
 <img width="645" alt="image" src="https://github.com/user-attachments/assets/58a54fba-7ddd-45ab-be55-2ca9f3055cd7" />